PexWave/PexWave/README.md

 <h2 align="left">Hi 👋!
-My name is Sarhan Asakil and I'm a Software Developer from the Philippines.</h2>
+My name is Sarhan Asakil and I'm a Software Developer from Philippines.</h2>

 ###